As you have been inactive for nearly 15 minutes you will soon be logged out of the secure area of our website. Click OK

 Before investing make sure you have understood the risks relevant to the fund by reviewing our Risk Warnings section.
 Further information on the risks are contained in the fund's Key Information Investor Document, which we make available to you before you make a decision to invest, alternatively it is available on request.

 James Clunie took over management of the fund in September 2013, having previously experienced success managing the SWIP UK Flexible Strategy fund, a long short equity mandate.
 Investors should note the fund manager has a specific investment style which may at times be challenged by the prevailing market backdrop.
-This has been the case more recently with the quality growth / momentum style outperforming more value biased investment approaches.
+This has been the case more recently with the quality growth / momentum style outperforming more his long book's value biased approach to investment.
 There is no performance fee.

 |High yield bonds||0|